jee00609/AWS_Foundational/개념 모음/Shared Responsibility Model.md

 According to the AWS shared responsibility model, which of the following are AWS responsibilities?
 (Select TWO.)

 -> **Network infrastructure and virtualization of infrastructure** & **Physical security of hardware**

+### NO.253
+Under the shared responsibility model, which of the following is a shared control between a customer and AWS?

+-> Patch management